K-1303/ImageCaptionGeneration/readme.md

 # Image Captioning Model

-The image captioning model used in this web application has the following architecture:
+The image captioning model used has the following architecture:

     Encoder (Image Feature Extraction):
         Input Layer: A 4096-dimensional vector representing the image features.